“GRACE is what brings you from one place to a better place, and you don’t have to know how.” Dr. Rev. Iyanla Vanzant

-Gabriella Dennery, Gena Jefferson, Arlene Hale, JoAnna Powell, and Corey Myers are the dignified, spirited women of GRACE DRUMS, a life-affirming percussion & vocal performance group with the simple mission of making joy contagious.
+Gabriella Dennery, Gena Jefferson, Arlene Hale, JoAnna Powell, and Corey Myers-Jones are the spirited drummers, singers, and dancers of GRACE DRUMS, an all women performance group embodying empowerment with joy, boldness, and creativity.

 Why joy?
-Because we believe that joy is essential to living, only second to the air we breath.
-The gift of joy is often forgotten.
-Our mission is to remind you of your joy: a fundamental right to feel good about yourself.
+Because we believe JOY is essential to living, only second to the air we breath.
+Our mission is to remind you of your joy: your fundamental right to feel good about yourself, and excited about your life.
 Why Grace?
-Not a person, but a state of mind, Grace Drums because drumming is a universal language cutting across gender, race, disability, religion, age, class, sexual orientation, and any other perceived line that divides.
+Not a person, but a state of mind: Grace is always drumming because drumming unapologetically cuts across gender, race, disability, religion, age, class, sexual orientation, and any other perceived line that divides.

 - Brooklyn Arts Council’s (BAC) Girls Hit The Street and Harborlore Festivals